NaimAyat/UCLA_CS118/Lecture6.md

       * Used by Akamai, 1700 locations
     * Bring home: smaller number (dozens) of larger clusters in POPs near (but not within) access networks
       * Used by Limelight
+* CDN: stores copies of content at CDN nodes
+  * Ex.
+Netflix stores copies of MadMen
+* Subscriber requests conent from CDN
+  * Directed to nearby copy, retrieves content
+  * May choose different copy if network path congested
+* OTT challenges: Coping with a congested internet
+  * From which CDN node to retrieve conent?
+  * Viewer behavior in presence of congestion?
+  * What conent to place in which CDN node?